 Mama of Littles, who is struggling a bit with this tiring season of life . . . babies don’t keep.

 I promise I was once like you.
-Madly in love with my three little children, but greatly surprised by how difficult the simplest tasks were.
+I was madly in love with my three little children but was greatly surprised by how difficult the simplest tasks were.
 Like running to the grocery store or even getting dressed in peace could be.

-Don’t get me wrong, I deeply loved my life with my littles, but sometimes I looked at moms with older kids and wondered, “When is the day going to come when my kids will seem older?
+Don’t get me wrong, I deeply loved my life with my littles, but sometimes I looked at moms with older kids and wondered, “When is the day going to come when my kids seem older?
 Is raising babies ever going to get easier for me?
 Did those parents think the phase I’m in was hard too?
 Or am I just weak?”

 After all, I had been a mom for five years already, and it still seemed every one of my three children (five and under) felt permanently small.